QFPay/docs/docs/06-FAQ.md

 # FAQs

 **Q1.
-In provided test account credentials which one is the partner or the merchant identifier?**
+In the provided test account credentials, which field identifies the partner and which identifies the merchant?**
 >A1.
-If you're an agent which provides payment services for merchants; X-QF-APPCODE and ClientKey are the partner while MCHID is the merchant identifier.
+If you are an agent providing payment services to merchants, `X-QF-APPCODE` and `ClientKey` identify the **partner**, while `MCHID` identifies the **merchant**.
->If you're a merchant then X-QF-APPCODE and ClientKey are merchant identifier and MCHID is not provided.
+>If you are a direct merchant, then `X-QF-APPCODE` and `ClientKey` identify the **merchant**, and `MCHID` is typically not provided.

 **Q2.
-Can I use given (Test/Production) account in another country?**
+Can I use the given test or production account in a different country?**
 >A2.
-No. An (Test/Production) account is country specific.
+No. Both test and production accounts are **country-specific** and cannot be used outside their designated region.

 **Q3.
-How can I test a transaction?**
+How do I test a transaction?**
 >A3.
-Since test environment is a replica of production you can use production wallets to test transactions.
-If you need any assistance please contact tech support.
+You can use a real wallet (e.g., Alipay or WeChat Pay) to test transactions in the test environment, which simulates the production setup.
+Contact our technical support if you need assistance.

 **Q4.
-I receive a <code>1143/1145</code> response code, what should I do next?**
+I received response code `1143` or `1145`.
+What should I do?**
 >A4.
-It's advised to keep querying transaction status.
-If partner/merchant wants to process as binary status (success/fail), can mark the transaction as failed and upon a successful asynchronous notifications can apply for refund at backend.
+Continue polling the transaction status using the enquiry API.
+>If your business process requires binary logic (success/failure), you may treat the transaction as **failed**, and later issue a refund if a successful asynchronous notification is received.

 **Q5.
-There is no specific title for the payment method I want to integrate, what should I do?**
+The payment method I want to integrate is not listed in the documentation.
+What should I do?**
 >A5.
-You should use [Public Payment Parameters](/docs/preparation/paycode#api-endpoint-for-payments) and check the special cases in Notes section at the end of the [Payment Codes](/docs/preparation/paycode#payment-codes).
+Use the [Public Payment Parameters](/docs/api-reference/request-format) and refer to the **Notes** section at the end of the [Payment Types](/docs/api-reference/paycode#payment-codes) page for any special instructions.

 **Q6.
-Can I refund a transaction made n day(s) ago?**
+Can I refund a transaction made a few days ago?**
 >A6.
-Only if the total transaction of the day is equal or greater than the refund amount you can refund.
+Refunds are only allowed if the **same-day unsettled transaction amount** is **equal to or greater** than the refund amount.

 **Q7.
-Do you transfer funds to our bank account when we test transactions in the sandbox environment?**
+Will funds be transferred to my bank account when testing in the sandbox environment?**
 >A7.
-There are no settlements possible in the sandbox environment.
-Please make sure that you refund test transactions immediately after testing.
+No. Transactions in the sandbox environment are **not settled**.
+Please remember to **immediately refund** test transactions after they are created.

 **Q8.
-Can I use my overseas Alipay wallet to pay?**
+Can I use my overseas Alipay wallet to make a payment?**
 >A8.
-No, currently only real-name identified Alipay wallets which belong to Mainland Chinese citizens can be used to conduct cross-border transactions.
+No. Only Alipay wallets that are **real-name verified Mainland China accounts** can be used for cross-border transactions.